shanep/shanep.github.io/parts/rubric-boiler.md

 - Defining [loop invariants](https://en.wikipedia.org/wiki/Loop_invariant) where appropriate.
 - Implementing header files as defined
 - Using the API calls that are explicitly called out in the specification.

+## Code Coverage

+Code coverage is a measure of how much of your code is executed by your tests.
+You are expected to get as close to 100% code coverage as possible.
+Code that is impossible to test without significant mocking or dependency injection does not have to be tested and will be clearly called out in the specification.

 ## Documentation